Stray Reading Thoughts: Enchantments

 The idea had been to have two bears doing somersaults while I waltzed with a third, Hannibal, and an assortment of lions, pumas, leopards, and tigers sat on their haunches, looking at us…..
 For the Daughter of the Mad Monk to waltz with a bear to Strauss while a dozen potentially murderous animals watched was enough, even for Americans.

-- Signed Copies of The Song of Achilles
+The Song of Achilles UK Edition